anonymousresearcher62-maker/Motion-Intent-Source-Code/README.md

 There are various bugs and corner cases I would like to fix as and if this app is iterated upon.
 First, here is the app guide.

-App Guide
+Repo Guide
 ---

-* APMotionCollection: The primary test app for AirPod motion and head pose detection.
+* APMotionCollection: The initial test app for AirPod motion and head pose detection (left and right only; up and down is in the Playgrounds app).
 * Wayfinding - MI: The app that lets you build the world-to-graph abstraction model.
+* App Screenshots: Demonstration screenshots of the proof-of-concept app in-deployment from the enrollment process to the guidance.
+* Graph Data Reports: The reports created from examining the LLM responses for each question, for each room, in addition to the stats.
+Look under the folder for more info.
+* Sample: A sample output from one of the LLMs for some of the questions in our experiments.
+* TinyVit.mlpackage/TinyVit.mlmodelc: The ML model used (TinyViT) for cosine similarity-based room ID.
+* automation.py: Our Python-based simulator to scale our experiments.
+* timm_coreml.py: The code to convert TinyViT from timm into an embedding model for CoreML.

 ---